BiagiarelliAdriano/GameBits/README.md

 ### PEP8 Validation

 I've tested all the files through the CI PEP8 Linter and although I found a few errors, I have rectified these and now all files are passing with "All clear, no errors found".

+# Deployment To Heroku

+The project was deployed to Heroku.
+The deployment process used was taken from the [Advanced Front End: Deployment of both applications guide from Code Institute](https://code-institute-students.github.io/advfe-unified-workspace/deployment/00-deployment).